sib-swiss/enrichment-analysis-training/docs/exercises.md

 GO_NK_Th@geneSets$`GO:0002250`
 ```

-**Bonus** In the context of single-cell RNA sequencing data, single-cells are clustered, and marker genes per cluster are obtained.
+**Bonus** In the context of single-cell RNA sequencing data for example, single-cells are clustered, and marker genes per cluster are obtained.
 In this case, we
 don't always obtain a t-statistic or fold change value for every gene in the dataset, but rather a simple list of significant genes.
 With this list,
 you can perform an over-representation analysis of the GO terms using enrichGO().
 The output will not contain enrichment scores, but rather p-values for
 every gene set.